Heiðr: A shield maiden

 Heiðr also appears as a shield-maiden under Harald at the Battle of Brávellir in Sögubrot af nokkrum fornkonungum.
-No relationship to Harald is indicated in this version (a separate shieldmaiden named Visma carried Harald's banner; Visma is defeated by Starkad the Old).
-Heiðr is positioned on the wing of Harald's forces with her own standard, perhaps in command of the wing, with a hundred of her own champions and accompanied by other commanders.
-Her berserkers are named: Grim, Geir, Holmstein, Eysodul, Hedinn the Slim, Dag of Lifland and Harald Olafsson.
-Before the battle, Heiðr accompanies Harald's commander Bruni to scout the enemy forces of Sigurd Hring.
+Again, in this version, Visma carried Harald's banner and was defeated by Starkad the Old.
+Heiðr is positioned on the wing of Harald's forces with her own standard, perhaps in command of the wing, with a hundred of her own champions, and accompanied by other commanders.
+Her berserkers are named: Grim, Geir, Holmstein, Eysodul, Hedinn the Slim, Dag of Lifland, and Harald Olafsson.
+Before the battle, Heiðr accompanies Harald's commander Bruni to scout the enemy forces of Sigurd Ring.
+She is not made ruler of the Danes after the battle in this version, and Sigurd Ring becomes king of Denmark himself.